Clore-ai/Clore/doc/validator-setup.md

 ### 2. Create System User

-Create a dedicated user for the masternode:
+Create a dedicated user for the validator:

 ```bash
 adduser clore